Amberside ALP – up to 5.5% p.a. fixed rate secured bonds

 We believe these bonds currently offer an attractive rate considering the underlying loans will be made to companies with relatively predicable long-term cash flows.

-Rates will reduce after the end of the early bird period and any future offers from Amberside ALP are likely to have lower rates as the portfolio becomes more diversified.
+Any future offers from Amberside ALP are likely to have lower rates as the portfolio becomes more diversified.

 We believe the flexibility over the length of the term could be attractive to many investors.
 Note however, the rate is not guaranteed and capital is at risk.